Last Updated on

 Many professionals, on the other hand, believe that Website Builders are more trouble than they are worth.
 They’ll often cite how Website Builders aren’t as “free” as they purport to be.

 The introductory packages for these services may still charge an upfront fee.
 Most of them will also display their branding and ads on your site.
-You don't benefit from the ads, and they obstruct the look of your pages.
+You don’t benefit from the ads they use to monetize your website, and they obstruct the look of your pages.

 The “free” versions of Website Builders will saddle you with their subdomain name.
 This in itself has numerous drawbacks.